 Police report

-After an auto accident, the police will analyze the scene to try to understand who is at fault.
+After an incident, the police will analyze the scene and take statements to try to understand who is at fault in the accident.
 They may make a diagram of the incident and note the extent and location of vehicle damage on the police report.
 Police can be instrumental in determining whether additional factors such as driving under the influence or texting and driving were involved in an accident.
 Car insurance companies will read the accident report after it is filed.

 Insurance companies